Best Toys & Enrichment for Sugar Glider

 Physical Exercise Recommendations for Sugar Glider

 Physical activity for Sugar Glider should reflect their very high (nocturnal) exercise needs and Small (4-5 oz / 115-140g) build.
 Daily exercise should include 90-120 minutes of species-appropriate physical activity split across at least three sessions.
 For Sugar Glider, effective exercise includes supervised play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for heavy breathing, slowing pace, reluctance to continue, or lying down during activity — all signs of fatigue.
 Sugar Glider small animals with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Sugar Glider small animals need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Sugar Glider benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Sugar Glider